Fever (Kylie Minogue album)

 Fever is the eighth studio album by Australian singer Kylie Minogue.
-It was released on 1 October 2001 internationally by Parlophone and later launched in the United States on 26 February 2002 by Capitol Records.
-Minogue worked with writers and producers such as Cathy Dennis, Rob Davis, Richard Stannard, Julian Gallagher, TommyD, Tom Nichols, Pascal Gabriel and others to create a disco and Europop-influenced dance-pop and nu-disco album.
+It was released on 1 October 2001, by Parlophone.
+Minogue worked with writers and producers such as Cathy Dennis, Rob Davis, Richard Stannard, Julian Gallagher, TommyD, Tom Nichols, Pascal Gabriel and others to create a disco and Europop-influenced dance-pop and nu-disco record.
 Other musical influences of the album range from synth-pop to club music.

-Upon its release, Fever received positive reviews from music critics, many of whom praised its production and commercial appeal.
-The album was a commercial success, peaking at number one in Australia, Austria, Germany, Ireland, and the UK.
-In the US, the album peaked at number three on the Billboard 200 chart, becoming Minogue's highest selling album in the country; it was certified platinum by the Recording Industry Association of America (RIAA).
-Fever was also certified seven-times platinum by the Australian Recording Industry Association (ARIA), and five-times platinum by the British Phonographic Industry (BPI).
-It won the International Album accolade at the 2002 Brit Awards ceremony.
+Fever was well-received by critics upon its release, many of whom praised its production and commercial appeal.
+Over the years the album has received widespread critical acclaim and has been retrospectively declared the greatest album of Minogue's career by publications such as NME.
+A global commercial success, it peaked at number one in Australia, Austria, Germany, Ireland, Russia, and the UK.
+In the US, the album peaked at number three on the Billboard 200, becoming Minogue's best-selling album in the country; it was certified platinum by the Recording Industry Association of America (RIAA).
+The album was also certified septuple platinum by the Australian Recording Industry Association (ARIA), and quintuple platinum by the British Phonographic Industry (BPI).
+At the 2002 Brit Awards, it won International Album.

-Four singles were released from the album.
-The lead single, "Can't Get You Out of My Head" was released in September 2001 and peaked atop the charts of 40 countries, eventually selling more than six million copies worldwide.
-The song, which is often recognised as Minogue's signature song, is her highest-selling single and one of the best-selling singles of all time.
-Follow-up singles "In Your Eyes" and "Love at First Sight" also performed well on charts internationally.
-The last single "Come into My World" won the Grammy Award for Best Dance Recording in 2004.
-To promote the album, Minogue embarked on her seventh concert tour, the KylieFever2002 tour.
+Fever produced four singles.
+The lead single "Can't Get You Out of My Head" peaked atop the charts of 40 countries.
+Often recognised as Minogue's signature song, it is her best-selling single with five million units sold worldwide.
+"In Your Eyes" and "Love at First Sight" also became international hits, while "Come into My World" won Minogue her first Grammy Award, for Best Dance Recording, in 2004.
+To further promote the album, Minogue embarked on her seventh concert tour, KylieFever2002.
+Fever has sold over six million copies worldwide as of 2021.